Browse by Subject

 Expertise: David E. Adelman teaches and writes in the areas of environmental law, intellectual property law, and climate change policy.
 Professor Adelman's research focuses on the many interfaces between law and science.
 His articles have addressed such topics as the implications of emerging genomic technologies for toxics regulation, the tensions between legal and scientific evidentiary standards in regulatory decision making, and development of effective policies for promoting innovation relevant to addressing climate change.

-Assistant Professor, Department of Civil, Architectural and Environmental Engineering, Cockrell School of Engineering
+Associate Professor, Department of Civil, Architectural, and Environmental Engineering, Cockrell School of Engineering

 +1 512 471 3319